Use of the Commons and Individual Web Spaces Policy

 |individual webpages, personal webpages, individual homepages, employee webpages, web publishing, the Commons|

-The SUNY Empire State College Commons website and other individual Web space sponsored by the Office of Integrated Technologies were created to complement the official college website by providing a place for SUNY Empire State College faculty, students and staff to explore individual and professional Web publishing.
+The SUNY Empire State College Commons website and other individual Web space sponsored by Information Technology Services were created to complement the official college website by providing a place for SUNY Empire State College faculty, students and staff to explore individual and professional Web publishing.
 Its growing popularity and visibility as a recognized publishing environment and effective communications tool calls for increased clarity in purpose and use.

 The purpose of this policy is to establish parameters for use of the SUNY Empire State College Commons website and other college-hosted Individual webpages.
 The college recognizes the value and potential of individual publishing on the World Wide Web, and by this policy encourages SUNY Empire State College students, faculty and staff to experiment and innovate.
 Web space in the Commons is intended to encourage individual creativity by providing a place to explore individual and professional Web publishing related to an author’s role and affiliation with the college and to experiment with innovative applications of technology for publishing.